URCS-systems/MAPPER/README.txt

 Additional notes
 ----------------
+We use thresholds based on microbenchmark based experiments discussed in Share Aware Mapper (https://dl.acm.org/citation.cfm?id=2813807).
-SAM-MAP uses the architectural information available using the lscpu comman to understand cores and sockets in the underlying system automatically.
+The thresholds are defined as Macros in SAM_equi.cpp SAM-MAP uses the architectural information available using the lscpu comman to understand cores and sockets in the underlying system automatically.
 Can use commands like "lscpu" and "htop" to debug any abnormalities observed.